ULL-MII-SYTWS/vuepress-apuntes/docs/src/temas/introduccion-a-javascript/github-cli/gh-api-graphql.md

 **Mutations** require an **input object** as an argument.
 :::

 Every GraphQL service defines a set of types which completely describe the set of possible data you can query on that service.

-Then, when queries come in, they are **validated and executed** against that **schema**.
+When queries come in, they are **[validated](http://spec.graphql.org/June2018/#sec-Validation) and [executed](http://spec.graphql.org/June2018/#sec-Execution)** against that **schema**.

 ::: tip GraphQL objects
 The query `organization` is an object of type [Organization](https://docs.github.com/en/graphql/reference/objects#organization) that like any GraphQL object